framenic/arduino-i2c-rw-eeprom/README.md

 ### Compatible EEPROMs
-I've tested the Arduino sketch with:
+I've tested with following devices:
  - GT24C64
  - AT24C32
  - 24FC1025 (only 64Kbytes readed [more info above](#todo))